AdjacencyGraphBuilder

 // create nodes source

-To specify the red edges, create an EdgeCreator<TDataItem> and register it at the nodes source:
+To specify the red edges, create an EdgeCreator<TDataItem> and register it with the nodes source:

 // create and register EdgeCreator for red edges